mmemim/SynthV-FrenchDictionary/README.md

 # SynthV-FrenchDictionary
-English to French and Chinese to French .json dictionaries for [Synthesizer V](https://dreamtonics.com/en/synthesizerv/), based on the [French CMU Pronouncing Dictionary](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/French/).
+English to French, Chinese to French, Japanese to French & Multi-lingual to French .json dictionaries for [Synthesizer V](https://dreamtonics.com/en/synthesizerv/), based on the [French CMU Pronouncing Dictionary](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/French/).
 It is converted from the [Open Utau French Dictionary](https://github.com/mmemim/OpenUTAU-French-Dictionary), both are updated regularly.

 You can learn more about French Synth and UTAUS on [utaufrance.com](https://utaufrance.com/) & if there's any issue, you can contact me through my [Twitter](https://twitter.com/mmem1m).